YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/custom-dialogue-views.md

 To create a Dialogue View, you subclass the [`DialogueViewBase`](../../../api/csharp/yarn.unity.dialogueviewbase.md) class, and add it as a component to a game object in your scene.
 You can then add this game object to the Dialogue Views list on your scene's Dialogue Runner.

+{% hint style="info" %}
+If you just want to skip straight to the sample code, take a look at the [`SimpleSpeechBubbleLineView` sample code](https://github.com/YarnSpinnerTool/ExampleProjects/blob/main/UtilityScripts/SimpleSpeechBubbleLineView.cs) in the Yarn Spinner examples repository.
+{% endhint %}

 ## Presenting Lines and Options

 On its own, an empty subclass of `DialogueViewBase` will not do anything useful.
 To make it display lines and options, you'll need to implement certain methods.